harvard-dce/mh-opsworks/README.zadara.md

 1. Attach the virtual private gateway to the VPC you created for your cluster.
-1. Allow the virtual private gateway provided routes to propagate in all the route tables of your VPC - both private and public subnets.
-This is under "Route Tables", and then the "Route Propagation" tab.
+1. Allow the virtual private gateway provided routes to propagate in all the route tables of your VPC - both private and public subnets. **Important**: you must update the propogate setting for **all** the route tables.
+This is under
+   "Route Tables", and then the "Route Propagation" tab.
 It probably makes sense to filter by your VPC to make things easier.
 There's a UI bug that makes it look like routes are propagating but they may not be - switch to each route